Stevolunch64/JavaProjects/README.md

 # JavaProjects
-Contains all Java projects I have done in College
+Contains all Java projects I have done in College or elsewhere